Scale Up Your Pizza Game with a Pizza Dough Weight Chart

-However, we all probably can agree that the NY-style pizza is a very thin crust pizza, and Chicago and Sicilian styles are quite thick.
-Neapolitan pizza is on the thin side and tends to be slightly thicker than New York style.
+However, we can all agree that the NY-style pizza is a very thin crust pizza, and Chicago and Sicilian styles are quite thick.
+Neapolitan pizza is thin and tends to be slightly thicker than the New York style.

 Of course, other variables define the two styles, but we’re talking crust thickness here.
 The typical pan pizza is almost as thick as a Chicago-style deep-dish pizza (which is extraordinarily thick and more like a pie).
 Both are cooked in a pan or cast-iron skillet with approximately one-inch sides and a generous oil amount.

 To achieve a very thin New York-style crust, the dough is typically stretched or rolled with a rolling pin to 1/8 inch (3 mm), pinched with a dough docker, then quickly topped and baked.